 Night Terrors written by Mark Gatiss and directed by Richard Clark

 Result: This kicks off a run of three relatively standalone high concept episodes and is the weakest of the three because it doesn’t have the emotional kick of The Girl Who Waited or the constant innovation and development of The God Complex.
 There is a great idea at the heart of Night Terrors (being trapped inside a dolls house) but once that has been revealed it is pretty much all atmosphere and running about and very little substance for the second half of the episode.
-Low key isn’t always a bad thing but here it feels positively insignificant and matters aren’t help by the choice of child actor who fails to convince in every scene.
+Low key isn’t always a bad thing but here it feels positively insignificant and matters aren’t helped by the choice of child actor who fails to convince in every scene.
 The director works overtime to create some suspense and to his credit the imagery is very strong, both in and around the flats and especially once we enter the skewed world of the dolls house.
-Matt Smith’s Doctor is a joy to watch at this stage but Amy and Rory are about as vacuous as they have ever been and are showing signs of having outlived their usefulness.
-There are some creepy moments in Night Terrors (the dolls are a real fright) but if you skip this one you are hardly missing out on anything special and by the end (especially that vomit inducing injection of twee syrup at the end) I had lost interest: 5/10
+Matt Smith’s Doctor is a joy to watch but Amy and Rory are about as vacuous as they have ever been and are showing signs of having outlived their usefulness.
+There are some creepy moments in Night Terrors (the dolls are a real fright) but if you skip this one you are hardly missing out on anything special and by the end (especially that vomit inducing injection of syrup at the end) I had lost interest: 5/10

 The Girl Who Waited written by Tom MacRae and directed by Nick Hurran